2500 ringgit berapa rupiah

 For example, if 1 MYR = 3,400 IDR, then 2500 ringgit berapa rupiah?
 It’s 2500 MYR x 3,400 = 8,500,000 IDR.

-Economic health plays a big role.
-When Malaysia and Indonesia are doing well, with strong GDP growth and low unemployment, their currencies tend to be stronger.
-It’s like when you’re in good shape; you can handle more.
+Economic health matters.
+Malaysia and Indonesia with strong GDP growth and low unemployment?
+Their currencies strengthen.
+It’s like being fit, you can handle more weight.

 It’s a bit like how a high-yield savings account draws more savers.